PaulBC/grid-sat-solver/example/README.md

-This file contains examples, mostly to be used by demo.py.
+This directory contains examples, mostly to be used by demo.py.

 Each Python example demonstrates the setup for a search.
 They can be run separately from the parent directory, e.g. as